-************* The new BeoloverRPM is now available directly from the Beolover Store! *************
+************* The new BeoloverRPM is available directly at the Beolover Store! *************

 An essential concern with turntables is their RPM accuracy and stability.
 Variations or inaccurate RPM can seriously diminish the listening experience.
 Unfortunately, many DC-motor Beogram 4002 and 4004 models develop significant RPM stability issues as they age and need their motors rebuilt.
 For this reason I developed the BeoloverRPM device that allows to qualify the RPM performance of Beograms for extended periods of time.
 This allows to verify if there are intermittent RPM issues etc..., which are notoriously difficult to diagnose and demonstrate just by listening to records.